TeskaLabs/asab/docs/how-tos/03_rest_api.md

 6. TODO
 7. TODO

-8. `asab` microservices consist of two parts: **services** and **handlers**.
+8. ASAB microservices consist of two parts: **services** and **handlers**.
-When HTTP request is sent to the web server, **handler** will identify its type and calls the corresponding **service**.
+When HTTP request is sent to the web server, the **handler** identifies its type and calls the corresponding **service**.
 The service performs some operations and returns some data back to the handler, which sends it back to the client.

 Continue with the init file, so that the directory `my_rest_api` will work as a module.